openvinotoolkit/anomalib/README.md

 Note: Set your API Key for [Comet.ml](https://www.comet.com/signup?utm_source=anomalib&utm_medium=referral) via `comet_ml.init()` in interactive python or simply run `export COMET_API_KEY=<Your API Key>`

 # Community Projects
-## 1. Pipeline training and inference on website
+## 1. Web-based Pipeline for Training and Inference
-In this project, I create a pipeline for training and inference (my PR #729) with all datasets format MVTec (custom) on UI.
-Everyone can training with all Anomalib models supported and quickly to demo.
-And my project is an end-to-end example in anomaly detection task.

-For more details, everyone can visit and use my project below link. <p><a href="https://github.com/openvinotoolkit/anomalib/discussions/733">Link Show and tell</a> | <a href="https://github.com/vnk8071/anomaly-detection-in-industry-manufacturing/tree/master/anomalib_contribute">Github anomalib vnk8071</a></p>
+This project showcases an end-to-end training and inference pipeline build on top of Anomalib.
+It provides a web-based UI for uploading MVTec style datasets and training them on the available Anomalib models.
+It also has sections for calling inference on individual images as well as listing all the images with their predictions in the database.

+You can view the project on [Github](https://github.com/vnk8071/anomaly-detection-in-industry-manufacturing/tree/master/anomalib_contribute)
+For more details see the [Discussion forum](https://github.com/openvinotoolkit/anomalib/discussions/733)
 # Datasets

 `anomalib` supports MVTec AD [(CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) and BeanTech [(CC-BY-SA)](https://creativecommons.org/licenses/by-sa/4.0/legalcode) for benchmarking and `folder` for custom dataset training/inference.